 Interregional cooperation projects

 The programme will support interregional cooperation projects between regional policy actors.
-The objective of the projects is to improve the implementation of regional development policies of participating regions, including Investment for jobs and growth goal (IJ&G) programmes – in line with the programme mission as described in the ETC regulation (Article 3.4.a).
+The objective of the projects is to improve the implementation of regional development policies of participating regions, including Investment for jobs and growth goal (IJ&G) programmes – in line with the programme mission as described in the ETC regulation (EU) 2021/1059 (Article 3.a).

 The programme translates this mission by applying a requirement for all supported projects that at least one of the regional policy instruments addressed by the partnership must be an IJ&G programme.

-Projects are implemented in two phases.
+Projects have two phases.

-The core phase lasts in principle a maximum of three years.
-It is dedicated to achieving policy improvement through learning.
-It consists of activities dedicated to exchange of experience, capacity building, transfer of good practices and innovative approaches.
-These activities contribute to increasing the professional capacity of the people and institutions participating in projects with the final aim to integrate the lessons learnt from cooperation into regional development policies.
+In principle, the core phase lasts a maximum of three years and is dedicated to improving policies through learning.
+It therefore involved learning activities to support the exchange of experience, capacity building, the transfer of good practices, and innovative approaches.
+These activities contribute to increasing the professional capacity of the people and institutions participating in projects with the ultimate goal of integrating the lessons learnt from cooperation into regional development policies.

 As part of the ‘innovative approaches’, activities can also include, in justified cases, pilot actions to test new and promising approaches.
 Pilot actions shall be part of the learning process contributing to achieving the project objectives.
 Pilot actions can be approved from the start of a project.
 This happens when the partnership is already aware during the project preparation of an innovative approach worth testing.
 Pilot actions can also be requested later on in the course of the project implementation, based on lessons learnt from the project.